-The overall credit quality of the portfolio is currently good with an average credit rating of BB (flat) which is in line with expectations.
-The outlook, however, is increasingly uncertain as credit profiles might be impacted by rising commodity and transportation prices.
-In 2022 these rising costs were mostly passed on to end customers but this might be more challenging in 2023.
+The overall credit quality of the portfolio is currently good with an average credit rating of BB+ (end of Q4) which is in line with expectations.
+The outlook, however, is uncertain as credit profiles might be impacted by a possible economic downturn and rising interest costs.

 The reinvestment period of the Fund ended in 2021, no new investments have been made since.
-For 2023 loan repayments are foreseen, with proceeds to be distributed to the participants.
+For 2024 loan repayments are foreseen, with proceeds to be distributed to the participants.